IPPH Research - Delivery & Biopharmaceutics

 - Kinam Park (Professor, Showalter Distinguished Professor of BME) – controlled release, nano/micro particles, polymer micelles, fast dissolving tablets, hydrogels

-- Yoon Yeo (Associate Professor) - particle engineering, nanoparticles, drug delivery in cancer, drug delivery to lung
+- Yoon Yeo (Professor and Associate Department Head) - particle engineering, nanoparticles, drug delivery in cancer, drug delivery to lung